TheRenegadeCoder/sample-programs-website/sources/programs/prime-number/python/how-to-implement-the-solution.md

 `exit_with_error()` function.

-We then call the main part of our program `print(is_prime(x))` which will check if the integer is prime and print this out on the terminal for the user
+We then call the main part of our program `print(is_prime(x))` which will check if the integer is prime and print this out on the terminal for the user.

-Finally we wrap this entire block in a try ... except, and we catch two exceptions: `IndexError` and `ValueError`. `IndexError` will be thrown if `args` isn't a list, and we try to access `args[0]`.
+Finally we wrap this entire block in a `try ... except`, and we catch two exceptions: `IndexError` and `ValueError`. `IndexError` will be thrown if `args` is empty, and we try to access `args[0]`.
 `ValueError` will be thrown if we try to convert a non-integer string into an integer.
 For example if `args[0]` was "a" -> `int("a")`.
 If any exceptions are raised, then we call the `exit_with_error()` function.